-The BiodivERsA Prize for Excellence and Impact is awarded on a yearly basis since 2018 to showcase the achievements of BiodivERsA-funded projects that have produced excellent science with concrete impacts for policy and/or society.
+The Biodiversa Prize for Excellence and Impact has been awarded since 2018 to showcase the achievements of Biodiversa-funded projects that have produced excellent science with concrete impacts for policy and/or society.

-To this date, six projects have won the Prize and the results of their research have been featured in two animated movies, produced by the motion company Squarefish.
+To date, eight projects have won the Prize and the results of their research have been featured in animated videos.
+They serve multiple purposes:

 - To acknowledge and highlight the quality of the project’s research findings and engagement work, and support the dissemination of their work to the scientific community and to a larger audience.

 - To give a concrete example of Biodiversa’s approach to promoting scientific excellence hand in hand with policy and societal relevance.
 Scientists applying to future Biodiversa+ calls can be inspired by the results of the awarded projects which published an extensive list of high-level papers and were particularly successful in engaging policy and societal actors at local, national and EU level throughout the project’s duration and beyond.